upbound/docs/content/core-concepts/embedded-functions.md

 - The latest version of the `up` CLI
 - An AWS account

+{{<hint "important">}}
+To use embedded functions in upstream Crossplane, you must pass the `--enable-dependency-version-upgrades` alpha flag during installation.
+For more information, review the [Crossplane installation options](https://docs.crossplane.io/latest/software/install/#customize-the-crossplane-helm-chart).
+{{</hint>}}

 ## Initialize your project

 First, scaffold a new project with the `up` CLI.